Adimaru/bookstorenetlify/README.md

 npm install
 ### 3.2.
 Configure API Base URL
+VERY IMPORTANT!
+VITE_API_BASE_URL=https://bookstore-project-1-b2fp.onrender.com
+is currently set to onrender for cloudhosting. remember to change this to host local!

 Create a .env file in the root of your bookstore-frontend directory (if it doesn't already exist) and specify the backend API URL:

 VITE_API_BASE_URL=http://localhost:8080